 La Leona Waterfall is located in the small town of Curubandé, 20 minutes from Liberia and two hours from Tamarindo.

 Unfortunately, the only way to visit La Leona Waterfall is on a guided tour.
 This is because the waterfall’s location within the canyon requires safety gear and an expert guide to access it.
-Thankfully, tours are very cheap,
+Thankfully, tours are very cheap and they are often considered one of the best tours in Costa Rica.

 The best way to get to the Leona Waterfall is through Liberia.
 As mentioned, the waterfall is only 20 minutes from the town, and the road is well maintained.
 This three-hour excursion involves hiking the jungle trails around the Rincon de la Vieja Volcano into the falls.
 The highlight of this tour is getting to swim right near the waterfall at Poza La Pipa – a secluded swimming area with turquoise-blue waters where the Blanco and the Colorado rivers cross through.